What is the Building Retrofit Pilot?

 The Retrofit Pilot forms part of the wider Trailblazer Devolution Deal for the West Midlands Combined Authority.
 This new approach between national government and the WMCA will devolve funding for grant-funded retrofit schemes to a local level, among other key Net Zero policy areas.

-Beginning in April 2025, the Pilot is aimed at retrofitting homes and public buildings to drive the transition to net zero, healthy and sustainable buildings across the region.
+Opening for applications in June 2025 the Pilot is aimed at retrofitting homes and public buildings to drive the transition to net zero, healthy and sustainable buildings across the region.
 The Pilot will take a focus on abating fuel poverty in all homes (particularly social housing) and decarbonising public buildings.

 The Pilot will provide funding to Local Authorities, Housing Associations and Public Sector Organisations to support essential upgrades to buildings, making them more energy-efficient, reducing fuel costs and helping to meet climate goals.

-The Pilot is designed to boost confidence, capacity and growth within the retrofit market by delivering funding over three years initially and channelling investment into local needs.
+The Pilot is designed to boost confidence, capacity and growth within the retrofit market by delivering £167 million of funding over three years initially and channelling investment into local needs.
 The programme will encourage place-based, cross-tenure and holistic approaches that use innovations and take a joined-up view of the local area.

 How will the Retrofit Pilot work?